 Businesses across all sectors share many common problems.
 By specializing in solving a particular kind of problem, you can attract countless clients.

 Some common challenges to specialize around include cost reduction, managing merger logistics, or increasing productivity.
 The downside to this type of specialization is that you’ll be dealing with temporary situations.
 Each client whose problem you solve will need to be replaced with a new client.

 As you decide on a specialization, consider the experience, education, and access to information and resources within your firm.
 You might even want to invest in a consulting session of your own with a subject matter expert in the specialty you’re considering.

 Stay consistent but flexible.

-Specialization can give your business a boost as you launch, providing focus for your brand and audience.
-But specialization isn’t short-term or one-time thing.
-Quite the opposite—the power of specialization is in the time your firm has invested in getting to know the industry or issue you regularly address.
+Specialization can give your business a boost, providing focus for your brand and audience.
+But specialization isn’t short-term or a one-time thing.
+Quite the opposite—the power of specialization is in the time your firm has invested in getting to know the industry, service, geography, role or issue you regularly address.

 Remember, a specialization shouldn’t be a restraint; it’s a focus that helps you serve the clients you’re best suited to help.
 Follow the need as necessary, but be sure you’re not chasing whims of the marketplace.

-To learn more about building your brand, download the Brand Building Guide for Professional Service Firms.
+To learn more about building your brand, download the Brand Building Guide for Professional Services Firms.